SHOP COURSES

 Krulghast Cruciator: 205 points

-The Krulghast is one of the latest miniatures added to this army.
+The Krulghast Cruciator is one of the latest miniatures added to this army.
 He is another ranged hero with a range of 10″ and no minimum range, meaning that he can always perform his 4 attacks at Strength 4.

 If you need a hero that leads from the back, he could be the one for you, but with 25 wounds and Toughness 4 he would not disappoint in melee either.